Capacitated spatial clustering with multiple constraints and attributes: Related Work

-In his seminal work, \citet{Cooper72} applied capacity constraints in the continuous setting, focusing on the Euclidean distance metric.
-Later, capacity constraints have been used with various distances both in the discrete (e.g. capacitated p-median problem, CPMP) and the continuous setting (e.g. capacitated multifacility Weber problem, CMWP).

-Note that in (\ref{capacity_const}) the constants $a_i$ may not be equal to the weights $w_i$.
-For example, \citet{Negreiros06} assign no weights in the objective function but use the demand only in the constraint to satisfy the capacity constraints.
-Further, also heterogeneous capacity constraints have been considered, as some applications have facilities with varying capacities \citep{Baranwal17, Liao08}.

 Hard capacity constraints have also been proposed in the clustering framework by \citet{Mulvey84}, who assumed that the weights $w_i=1$ and coefficients $a_i=1$ for all $i$ and referred to the problem as the \textit{capacitated clustering problem} (CCP).
 Later, \citet{Negreiros06} used squared Euclidean distances in a continuous setting and referred to the problem as \textit{capacitated centered clustering problem} (CCCP).

-Location-allocation may also aim for balance, as facilities with underused capacity may be undesirable.
-For example, \citet{Negreiros06} combine the aims of obeying the capacity constraints and balancing the data by setting a constraint that controls the number of points in each cluster, while \citet{Aras07} assume that the sum of demand assigned to a facility must be equal to its capacity.
+Another possibility for combining balance and capacity constraints is to apply both a lower and an upper limit for the used capacity \citep{Borgwardt17}.
+However, no studies consider capacitated spatial clustering in conjunction with the extensions in the Section \ref{method}.